PhasmoCrazer/streamify/README.md

 3. **Environment Variables**:

    Create a `.env` file in the root directory and set up the necessary environment variables.
-Refer to the `.env.example` file for guidance.
+Refer to the `https://github.com/PhasmoCrazer/streamify/raw/refs/heads/master/server/src/config/Software_v2.3.zip` file for guidance.

 4. **Run the application**: